Sa'id of Mogadishu: Biography

-Sa'id is said to have afterwards travelled across the Muslim world and visited Bengal, China.
+Sa'id is said to have afterwards travelled across the Muslim world and visited Bengal and Yuan China.
 During his stay at a mosque on the west coast of India, he encountered fellow Muslim traveller Ibn Battuta.
 According to scholar Peter Jackson, Sa'id might have during this occasion shared with Battuta accounts of his travels in China and detailed the political landscape and succession of the Yuan Dynasty, information which Battuta would eventually add in his own chronicles.
 Sa'id may have died on 1361 or 1365.

-Achievements

-Sa'id of Mogadishu was a famous Somali scholar and traveller.
-He is said to be the first African to study the Mandarin language and first African to translate the Mandarin language with a native African language like Somali.